petermcd/Lastpass-HaveIBeenPwned-Checker/README.md

 So far the tool is very basic and I would like to do a lot more to it.
 These include:

-* Progress bar - It would be handy to see how close to completion the tool is.
 * Prettify - The tool is pretty ugly at present and would benefit from a facelift.